FAQ ABOUT iPADS

 Which iPad should I buy?

-For the 2017-2018 academic year Cathedral will require a minimum of 32 GB storage for NEW students.
-Thought the minimum is 32 GB, 64 GB is recommended in order to have enough room for books, apps and projects.
+For the 2018-2019 academic year Cathedral will require a minimum of 32 GB storage for NEW students.
+Though the minimum is 32 GB, 64 GB is recommended in order to have enough room for books, apps and projects.
 The latest version is recommended.
 Your budget dictates which iPad you purchase.
 The requirement for the larger memory is to ensure that memory will not be an issue because of books and projects may require larger memory capacity.
 NO NEED for iPads with a Data Plan.
 WiFi only to ensure appropriate use of the internet at school and at home. iPad 1, iPad 2 and iPad 3rd Generation are NOT supported.
 Please click here to see price comparisons from Apple.
 The newer iPads have faster processors and Apple will support it for a longer period of time.

 Is there any Accessory We Should Purchase with the iPad?

 Yes.
 Cathedral requires students to have an iPad cover/case to protect their device from damage (any brand cover/case is acceptable).
 While the cover/case most retailers sell for the iPad is not cheap, it is worth protecting your investment in the iPad you will be using on a daily basis.
 Often the cost of a case is less than the repair of a screen or deductible for most insurance programs.
 Cases that protect the corners with a hard case and a rubber layer is highly recommended.

 Will Cathedral Provide Financial Aid for the Purchase of an iPad?